tytydraco/yessleep/out/I_Hired_a_Wedding_Coordinator_who_Turned_out_to_be_an_Evil_Bitch_Brides_Beware_of_her.md

 When I exited the van, and watched it immediately drive away - the thought not even occurring to me that someone else had been sitting in the drivers seat the whole time - I was satisfied and already feeling a tinge of the Euphoria that Jeanie was so adamant in bringing to the wedding.

 I wish with all my heart that I could go back in time and slap that stupid-bimbo-bride-to-be that I was.
-I’d scream in her face, demanding her to look up Forever Events on Google, to see that there was absolutely nothing mentioned of it online, not even a fucking advertisement on craigslist!
+I’d scream in her face, demanding her to look up Jeanie’s business on Google, to see that there was absolutely nothing mentioned of it online, not even a fucking advertisement on craigslist!
 Id tell her to get her shit together and cancel the booking with that Evil Bitch.
 When she’d inevitably argue, I’d tell her that 200 people were going to die if she did not.

 Alas, time machines don’t exist and I am burdened to live with the consequences for my choices that day.
 If it’s possible, I hope they would forgive me for what happened to them, for I’ll never be able to grant forgiveness to myself for my stupidity.